day8/re-frame/docs/SubscriptionFlow.md

 ### reg-sub-raw

-Provides a low level way to register a subscription handler - so the intent is similar to `reg-sub`.
+This low level part of the API, provides a way to register a subscription handler - so the intent is similar to `reg-sub`.

-Use is re-frame standard:
+You use it like you do other registration functions:
 ```clj
 (re-frame.core/reg-sub-raw   ;; it is part of the API
   :query-id     ;; later use (subscribe [:query-id])